How Disability Transport Service under NDIS Funding Works

 Transport assistance is a type of support to help individuals who are unable to travel on their own or use public transportation due to their disability.
 Its main goal is to help NDIS participants build a better life by providing them with the necessary support to carry out their daily tasks or improve their community participation.

 At Kirinari, we offer community transport assistance for eligible NDIS participants under two main sections: Core Supports and Capacity Building Supports.
-In this article, we’ll help you understand how the transport service works under these two funding sections.
+In this article, we’ll help you understand how the disability transport service works under these two funding sections.

 Core Supports